90% of those responding to a poll conducted by the RCP witnessed colleagues going above and beyond their jobs last winter.

 RCP president Professor Andrew Goddard said:

-[...] the government needs to properly fund social care and address the shortfall in the number of doctors, nurses and other healthcare professional.
+[...] the government needs to properly fund social care and address the shortfall in the number of doctors, nurses and other healthcare professionals.
 Only then will the situation change.

-Instead, the Government needs to properly fund social care and address the shortfall in the number of doctors, nurses and other healthcare professional.
+Instead, the Government needs to properly fund social care and address the shortfall in the number of doctors, nurses and other healthcare professionals.
 Only then will the situation change.